How to effectively manage and restore the legacy tape

 There is no other storage medium in the world that is as effective at archiving data than the tape.

-Being able to archive data for up to 30 years is a huge benefit for any organization.
+Being able to archive data for up to 30 years is a huge benefit for any organisation.
 Especially for those that have to store data for legal and regulatory reasons.

 But, what happens if data archived on a tape is suddenly needed?
 And your company no longer has the correct tools to access it?